-The Taylor 110e has a beautiful well-crafted Sitka Spruce top with layered walnut sides and back, it has a Sapele neck and ebony fingerboard.
+The Taylor 110e guitar has a beautiful well-crafted solid Sitka Spruce top with layered walnut sides and back, it has a Sapele neck and ebony fingerboard.

-Sitka spruce is a dense, wood that is fairly strong, providing the kind of vibration which makes room for the sound to produce such great quality.
+Solid Sitka spruce is a dense wood that is fairly strong, providing the kind of vibration which makes room for the sound to produce such great quality.

-The Taylor 110e provides you with an inbuilt pickup, the “e” in the name stands for the fact that you can set it up with electronics, which means you can play it plugged in or unplugged.
+The Taylor 110e provides you with an inbuilt pickup, the “e” in the name stands for the fact that you can set it up with electronics, which means you can use it plugged in or unplugged.
 It has an all-round accommodating pickup system.
-This guitar being a dreadnought is mostly suitable for flat-picking and strumming, but it also resonates well with finger-picking too if that’s your approach.
-It’s an amazing option overall, and I’d recommend you read our full review on the Taylor 110e if you want to find out more about it.
+This acoustic guitar being a dreadnought is mostly suitable for flat-picking and strumming, but it also resonates well with finger-picking too if that’s your approach.
+It’s an amazing acoustic guitar overall, and i’d recommend you read our full review on the Taylor 110e.

 4. Martin D-18

-Although Martin D-18 is known for its great tonality, a well built and stable design, it also has many other characteristics that are bound to please the player.
+Although Martin D-16 is known for its great tonality, a well built and stable design this acoustic guitar offers many other characteristics that are bound to please the player.
 Here you can witness Martin’s typically high standard touch of presentation correspond to, if not surpassed.

-Overall, I honestly love the sound that comes out from this model, and i would recommend it to everyone that is looking to buy a guitar that sounds and performs great.
-In our Martin D-18 Review, we called it the king of acoustic guitars, so I’d say that it’s definitely worth it.
+Overall, I honestly love the sound that comes out from this acoustic guitar, and I would recommend it to everyone that is looking to buy a guitar that sounds and performs great.
+It has the style, the sound, the build quality and everything else.
+In our Martin D-18 Review, we called this guitar the king of acoustic guitars, so I’d say that it’s definitely worth it.

 3. Martin D-16RGT